 Some brands of yogurt that contain live cultures are:

-The next ingredient for your cold start yogurt is a milk based sweetener.
+Sweetener (Optional) - The next ingredient for your homemade yogurt is a milk based sweetener.
 This is completely optional, but let me tell you why I add it.
 Sugar acts as a preservative, and when you are adding a small amount of sweetener to a gallon of milk, the amount per serving is very small.
 I've included the nutritional information below to include my sweetener of choice (sweetened condensed milk.).
 I also don't care for plain yogurt.
 If you like plain yogurt, then simply omit the sweetener.

 You can also add sweetener in after you have incubated your yogurt.
 Or you can sweeten with toppings like berries, honey, or granola.
 If you want to add sweetener before you incubate, chose one of the following: